AlCormack/RCPilotWeather/README.md

 AeroCalc routines in Python, Copyright (c) 2008, Kevin Horton http://pydoc.net/AeroCalc/0.11/aerocalc.std_atm
-Code snippets and hardware ideas for the weather components are based on the work here http://cactus.io/projects/weather/arduino-weather-station-bme280-sensor other useful website is https://wahiduddin.net/calc/calc_da_rh.htm This will give some backgournd on the calculations
+Code snippets and hardware ideas for the weather components are based on the work here http://cactus.io/projects/weather/arduino-weather-station-bme280-sensor other useful website is https://wahiduddin.net/calc/calc_da_rh.htm This will give some background on the calculations

 Hardware Needed: